 The Real Poop

 Mall cops—or mall security guards if you want to sound less like a Kevin James movie—hold huge amounts of responsibility in their black utility belts.
-They assure that scores, sometimes hundreds, of individual businesses are able to operate safely under the same roof.
-At the same time, these protectors of Payless and guardians of The Gap must patrol the masses, assuring that every customer is having a safe, non-shoplift-y time during their shopping experience.
+They assure that dozens or even hundreds of individual businesses are able to operate safely under the same roof.
+These Payless protectors patrol the premises, assuring that every customer is having a safe, non-shoplift-y time during their shopping experience.